First-Year Seminars

 What makes cities thrive?
 How do cities foster community or how do they fail to do so?
 How does the way a city is built and designed inform these questions?
 Readings by some of the great urban thinkers and planners of the 20th century (Baudelaire, Benjamin, Wirth, Gehl, Whyte, Chakrabarti), case studies of urban activists and innovators (Riis, Olmsted, Jacobs), guided group walks of the city, and lessons in close observation, culminating in a creative map making project.

-KHC RN103: Islam in the Eyes of the West
+KHC RN 103: Islam in the Eyes of the West

 Teena Purohit, CAS Religion

 An introduction to how and why Islam came to be viewed as a static, essentialized tradition opposed to the West.
-This course covers Orientalist and neo-Orientalist debates about Islam and provides a historical survey of the texts, practices, and beliefs of the Islamic tradition, from the 7th century to the present, in the Middle East, South Asia, North Africa, and the U.S. through a study of the Quran, poetry, philosophy, and political treatises.
+Covers Orientalist and neo-Orientalist debates about Islam and provides a historical survey of the texts, practices, and beliefs of the Islamic tradition, from the 7th century to the present, in the Middle East, South Asia, North Africa, and the U.S. through a study of the Quran, poetry, philosophy, and political treatises.

-BU Hub areas: Historical Consciousness, Global Citizenship and Intercultural Literacy
+Hub areas: Historical Consciousness, Global Citizenship and Intercultural Literacy

 KHC SO 102: Health Justice